adhes14/otel_ai/PRD.md

 ## 1. Product Overview

-The goal of this system is to locally intercept, persist, and analyze telemetry metrics emitted by **VS Code Copilot Chat**.
-The system will act as an autonomous OTLP/HTTP collector to accurately process token usage and costs (broken down by model) for both standard and complex (multi-agent) interactions.
+The goal of this system is to locally intercept, persist, and analyze telemetry metrics emitted by **VS Code Copilot Chat**, **Copilot CLI**, and **Opencode**.
+The system acts as an autonomous OTLP/HTTP collector to accurately process token usage and costs (broken down by model) for both standard and complex (multi-agent) interactions.

 ### 💻 Selected Tech Stack